Sigma X-mount lenses for Fujifilm

 |

-The value for money is pretty good if you don’t want to invest in a Fujifilm lens.
-On the Fuji side, we find the FUJIFILM XF 23mm f/2 R WR at the same price (but at f/2), but twice as light and with a very good reputation, and the Rolls Royce, the FUJIFILM XF 23mm f/1.4 R LM WR, with which we can compare it live.
-The Fuji is better on all counts, but of course it’s much more expensive.
-A matter of choice.
+The value for money is very good if you don’t want to invest in a Fujifilm lens.
+On the Fujifilm side, there is the Fujifilm XF 23mm f/2 R WR at a similar price, with a smaller f/2 aperture but a much lighter body and a very good reputation.
+Then there is the premium Fujifilm XF 23mm f/1.4 R LM WR, which is better overall, but of course much more expensive.
+In the end, it comes down to priorities.

 Sigma 30mm f/1.4 DC DN Contemporary X